CV Examples By Industry & Role

 - Incorporate relevant keywords from the job description to show recruiters you meet their requirements.

-- Start each phrase in your CV with a strong action verb to clearly highlight achievements that match what the employer is looking for.
+- Start each bullet with a strong action verb to highlight achievements that match employer expectations.

 - Use numbers or percentages to quantify your achievements and demonstrate the impact you’ve had on past roles.